serokell/xrefcheck/README.md

 ## Issue tracker [↑](#crossref-verifier)

-We use [YouTrack](https://issues.serokell.io/issues/INT) as our issue tracker.
+We use GitHub issues as our issue tracker.
 You can login using your GitHub account to leave a comment or create a new issue.

 ## For Contributors [↑](#crossref-verifier)